termdo-inc/termdo-ci-chart/README.md

-# termdo-ci
+# termdo-ci-chart
-Tekton CI pipelines for termdo app
+Helm chart for termdo CI, powered by Tekton.